 4. Relying on loans to pay your bills

 This is closely linked to people who spend more than they earn.
 It is crucial to live within your means because not doing so will lead to you relying on loans to pay your bills.
-It must be frustrating to have to borrow every month to cover for expenses.
-To eliminate this, you should drastically cut down on expenses, strategically work to increase your pay or device legitimate means to increase your income.
+It must be frustrating to have to borrow every month to cover expenses.
+To eliminate this, you should drastically cut down on expenses and strategically work to increase your pay or devise legitimate means to increase your income.

 5. Not taking control of your income streams